-Panel member Grunt asked even if the email gets forwarded from one member to another.
+Panel member Grunt asked if this is prohibited even if the email gets forwarded from one member to another.

 Ms. Brown said yes, even if there was no intention for this to happen.
 The intention is irrelevant.
 It is easy to lose control of the email.